bootdotdev/blog/content/misc/top-web-development-languages.md

 JavaScript is (primarily) a front-end programming language used to create interactive effects within web browsers, and is basically the only way to get stuff done in the browser.
 JS is used to seamlessly display information that does not remain static on a web page.
 JavaScript helps with timely content updates, interactive maps, animated graphics, scrolling videos, etc.

-The large majority of today’s software developers use JS on a very regular basis.
+The large majority of today's software developers use JS on a very regular basis.
 In fact, this programming language was ranked most popular among developers going on [eight years](https://fossbytes.com/javascript-most-popular-programming-language-stack-overflow/) in a row.

 JS is often associated with TypeScript, a syntactical superset of JS that adds optional static typing to the language.